SetupifyCo/SetupifySys/PrivacyPolicy.md

 ---

-# 8. Data Retention
+# 8. Data Retention & Deletion

-Data may be retained only as long as necessary to:
+Setupify only retains data for as long as necessary to provide functionality and operate the Bot effectively.

+If Setupify is removed from a server, all associated server-related data may be automatically deleted immediately or within a reasonable cleanup period.

+If a user no longer interacts with Setupify or requests data removal, associated user-related data may also be deleted.

+Deleted data may include:

+- Server IDs
+- Channel IDs
+- Role IDs
-- Provide functionality
+- Configuration settings
-- Maintain server presets
+- Setup presets
-- Prevent abuse
-- Improve services
+- Stored preferences

-Unused or unnecessary data may be removed at any time.
+- Related usage data

+Some temporary backup or log data may remain for a short period for security, debugging, or abuse prevention purposes before permanent deletion.

+Setupify does not retain unnecessary data after the Bot is no longer used in a server.

 ---